saschpe/qtopia-pimsync/GS_README.txt

 Functionality overview
 ======================

-PIM sync solution based on SyncML.
+PIM synchronisation (OMA DS) bases on SyncML.

 Benefits
 ========

-There is no other solution which uses SyncML for the Qtopia platform.
+There is no other solution which uses SyncML on the Qtopia platform.
 It's advantage is the adoption of an widely used industry standard.
-It shoul be able to sync with most SyncML-capable groupware solutons given proper configuration.
+It should be able to sync with most SyncML-capable groupware solutons given proper configuration.